qcuaeh/molalignlib/README.md

 Before installing
 -----------------

-You will need a modern Fortran compiler and LAPACK to build the program from source or to install the python package with pip.
-It is recommended to use your package manager to install them:
+You will need a modern Fortran compiler and LAPACK to build the program from source, and additionally Python 3 to use the python interface.
+It is recommended to install gfortran and LAPACK with your package manager:

 in RHEL or Fedora use *yum*